-Job Type: Breeding / Equine Studies / Science
+Job Type: Breeding / Equine Studies / Racehorse Management / Science / Sports & Performance

 Abingdon & Witney College is a further education college in Oxfordshire, specialising in vocational qualifications and offering a higher education route, apprenticeships and adult learning courses.